Velocidex/velociraptor-web/content/training/online_march_2_2021/_index.md

  * What are event Ids and how do they relate to messages?
  * Some examples of common event log messages: lateral movement, powershell abuse etc.

-* Interactive investigation – collecting artifacts
- * Throughout this module we will use Velociraptor to gain experience in analysis and searching for the discussed artifacts.
+* Machine state and process forensics.
+ * Process listing, VADs, Mutants, DLLs loaded: Determine powershell script is connecting over HTTP by inspecting its VAD
+ * Detect a Yara signature in process memory, dump the process memory and upload to server for further analysis.

 ## Triage and data collection – collecting data without an agent

 A remote user is suspected of being compromised.
-The user is on the NBN and therefore due to limited bandwidth, can not upload vast amounts of data quickly.
-You need to triage their system to determine if they are comprised.
+The user is on a slow network with limited bandwidth, and can not upload vast amounts of data quickly.
+You need to triage their system to determine if they are compromised.
 You would like to acquire memory, critical files and capture as much of system state as possible.
 Unfortunately, the user is not command line savvy – but luckily they are really good at double clicking a binary!

 In this module we learn how to perform offline collection with Velociraptor.
 We prepare an automatic collection package which simply